ollef/Earley/docs/implementation.md

     *completions* from the earlier state that it refers to are added to the current state set.

-The points are the essence of Earley parsing, and mean that we are work-sharing precisely as outlined above.
+These points are the essence of Earley parsing, and mean that we are work-sharing precisely as outlined above.

 State sets